F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Related Work

 \section{Related Work}

-\textbf{Distribution Sharpening in RLVR.} A growing body of work documents that RLVR improves pass@1 while degrading pass@$k$ for large $k$, indicating concentration onto fewer solutions~\citep{dang2025weight, rl_passk_incentivize, wu2025invisible}. \citet{chen2025rethinking} attribute this to overconfidence induced by cross-entropy training and propose confidence limiting.
-We provide a complementary perspective: a finite-sampling failure mode in group-relative methods where active updates systematically miss rare-correct modes.
+\textbf{Distribution Sharpening and Group Size.} A growing body of work documents that RLVR improves pass@1 while degrading pass@$k$ for large $k$, indicating concentration onto fewer solutions~\citep{dang2025weight, rl_passk_incentivize, wu2025invisible}.
+The optimal rollout count remains debated: \citet{it_takes_2} show that $N{=}2$ is theoretically justified and compute-efficient, while \citet{brorl} advocate large groups for coverage.
+We provide a complementary perspective: finite-sampling effects in group-relative methods, including rare-mode undercoverage within prompts and success-based reweighting during training.

-\textbf{Group Size and Sampling Dynamics.} The optimal rollout count remains debated. \citet{it_takes_2} show that $N{=}2$ is theoretically justified and compute-efficient, while \citet{brorl} advocate large groups for coverage, showing that scaling $N$ ensures non-negative change in total correct mass.
-We derive a closed-form tail-miss probability that reconciles these findings: both small and large $N$ preserve diversity (through inactivity and coverage respectively), while intermediate $N$, most common in practice, maximizes the probability of active updates that miss rare-correct regions.

-\textbf{Difficulty-Aware Training.} Reweighting by difficulty has established roots in Focal loss \citep{focal} and curriculum learning~\citep{curriculum, curriculum_rlvr}.
-In RLVR, \citet{daro} dynamically rebalances loss contributions across difficulty groups to equalize loss scale. \citet{rewarding_unlikely} identify rank bias in GRPO and propose unlikeliness reward to up-weight rare correct trajectories.
-Concurrently, \citet{diff_smooth_sharp} analyze selection and reinforcement bias, proposing differential smoothing that modifies rewards differently for correct versus incorrect trajectories.
-Our approach shares the motivation of addressing sharpening but differs in mechanism: rather than modifying trajectory-level rewards, we scale the entire gradient contribution of high-success prompts, directly targeting the $S_R > 0$ regime identified in our analysis.

-\textbf{Entropy and Token-level Approaches.} The role of entropy in RLVR remains debated, with some advocating maximization for exploration~\citep{entrmech, cheng2025reasoning} and others reporting benefits from minimization~\citep{agarwal2025unreasonable}.
-Several methods address token-level concentration by reweighting tokens based on entropy dynamics or probability structure~\citep{rethinking, simko, wang2025beyond}.
-These approaches regulate how probability mass is distributed \emph{within} trajectories; our Focal weighting is orthogonal, regulating \emph{which prompts} contribute to learning.
+\textbf{Difficulty-Aware, Entropy, and Token-level Approaches.} Related approaches include difficulty-aware reweighting~\citep{focal, curriculum, curriculum_rlvr, daro, your_gr_biased}, rare-trajectory rewards~\citep{rewarding_unlikely}, differential smoothing~\citep{diff_smooth_sharp}, entropy interventions~\citep{entrmech, cheng2025reasoning, agarwal2025unreasonable}, and token-level concentration methods~\citep{rethinking, simko, wang2025beyond}.
+Due to page-limit constraints, these approaches are discussed in Appendix~\ref{app:related_work}.
+Our focus here is on finite-group sampling in group-relative RLVR, its dependence on rollout count \(N\), and success-based weighting of whole sampled groups.